edwardsmoses/edwardsmoses.com/_data/blog/2021-02-28-detecting-active-folder-in-nextjs-using-userouter.md

 ## How did I achieve this?

- In my Navbar component, I checked if the current pathname (URL) segment matches the Link's route, and if it matches, we add the Active class (`activeClassName`) to the Link.
+ In my Navbar component, I checked if the current pathname (URL) segment matches the Link's route, and if it matches, I add the Active class (`activeClassName`) to the Link.

 ```
 import Link from 'next/link'